 This is an important thing to remember when you head out to fly your RC craft.
 Never fly till your battery charge hits rock bottom if you want longevity.
 Land when your battery charge goes down to about 20% instead of an absolute 0.
 This will do more than just protect your craft from a crash landing!

+This is arguably the most important section of this LiPo battery guide.
 If you do not expend some thought energy to actually care for safety of your LiPo battery, you open up the possibility for causing some serious damage to yourself and your surroundings.
 This cannot be stressed enough.
 Life is unpredictable enough, so do not overlook this!

 The first thing to remember is to absolutely not go out for a party if your LiPos are charging unless you want to witness your house burnt down when you return.
 Sure, the odds maybe slim but why take chances?